Latest Hooked Protocol (HOOK) News Update

 TLDR

-Hooked Protocol's immediate future is dominated by a major exchange delisting, alongside continued ecosystem expansion.
+Hooked Protocol's immediate future is defined by a major exchange delisting, with its long-term vision centered on ecosystem growth.

-3. Long-Term Web3 Adoption Vision (Unspecified) – Outdated roadmap aims to be a Web3 education gateway and AI adopter.
+3. Long-Term Vision for Web3 Mass Adoption (Future) – Strategic goals to become a Web3 education gateway and expand HOOK token utility across the ecosystem.

 Deep Dive